Libera-Chat/libera-chat.github.io/content/_guides/clients.md

 [LimeChat](https://apps.apple.com/ch/app/limechat-irc-client/id298766460) is
 popular with iOS users.

+For a self-hosted solution, [Convos](https://convos.chat/) is a great alternative.
+The web server keeps you always online, and the responsive webapp works both on your phone or desktop.

 ### Terminal clients

 Terminal or text based clients are clients which you primarily navigate with